Cosette3737/Interactive-Visualizations/README.md

 # Process
  - Dashboard Creation

 The first step was to import the samples.json file loaded into the App.js and pull the data needed from the json file.
 The sample file consists of 3 lists including the names, metadata, and samples.
 After parsing the data, it is used in 4 different functions.
 These functions include init, optionChanged, createMeta, and createPlots.
-These functions help initialize the dashboard, select a test subject and create plots to visualize the data.
-Allowing selection of the test subject, allows the dataset to be interactive.
+These functions help initialize the dashboard, select a test subject and create plots to visualize the data when there is a user change.
+Giving the option to select the test subject, the dataset is interactive.

  - Styling